-Please note that if you’re following the Publication Manual of the American Psychological Association (APA), you should only use reference pages because APA doesn’t provide any guidelines for bibliographies and encourages its affiliated journals not to use them.*
+Please note that if you’re following the Publication Manual of the American Psychological Association (APA style) for publication, you should only use reference pages unless instructed otherwise because the APA discourages its affiliated journals from using bibliographies.*

-If you’re not sure which style guide to follow, check out my post “Alternative Style Manuals,” which outlines a variety of popular style guides and several lesser-known options.
+If you’re not sure which style guide to follow, check out my post “Which Style Guide Is Best for You?”